-He’d felt it building up for months: that terrible, inescapable need; the dark pit, deep in my core, that told me he was going to need to vomit.
+He’d felt it building up for months: that terrible, inescapable need; the dark pit, deep in his core, that told me he needed to vomit.
 He ignored it, at first, in the hope that it would go away.
 Sometimes that worked.
 Most of the time, if he just concentrated on something else hard enough, the nausea passed, and he was able to continue on.

 Maybe he did this too many times.
 Maybe his body chose to rebel because he’d never allowed it to express itself in the way it desired.

 Whatever the cause, it began deep in his stomach at a low burn.
 It felt lower than his stomach, actually, but not in a way that indicated his intestines; no, it felt deeper, not lower, as though it inhabited the root of his very being.